 Raiffeisen Bank is an active player on the domestic bond market and is a regular actor on the retail as well as the institutional investors' market as an issuer.
 Within the framework of an annually renewed bond scheme it serves customers who want to invest with a variety of products, tailoring them to market demands and means available.
 As a result of a change in legislation, credit institution bonds issued after 2 July 2015 will no longer be covered by National Deposit Insurance Fund (NDIF) insurance.
 Raiffeisen bonds issued at an earlier date will continue to be covered by the NDIF until maturity.
-Raiffeisen Bank Zrt. assumes full responsibility - to the extent of the value of all of its assets - for the redemption of the bonds.
+Raiffeisen Bank assumes full responsibility - to the extent of the value of all of its assets - for the redemption of the bonds.

-In the case of the RAC bonds issued by Raiffeisen Bank, the nominal interest (coupon) payable on the bonds is set at the time of issuance for the entire term, but the coupon is only payable in respect of the days when a pre-set variable is within a given range (typically EUR/HUF exchange rate).
-For the purpose of coupon payment, the Bank retroactively calculates the number of days when the fixed variable was within the specified range, and the coupon is paid proportionally for those days within the interest period.
+In the case of Raiffeisen auto callable bonds, the nominal interest (coupon) is set at issuance for the entire term, but it is only paid if a preset variable is under a given threshold (typically EUR/HUF exchange rate) on the interest rate monitoring day.